jossuh/jossuh/README.md

 ![Profile Picture](GitHubBanner_Cover.png)

-As a data professional with a background in Mechatronics Engineering, I specialize in data analysis, reporting, and business intelligence using Python, SQL, Power BI, and Excel.
-My passion lies in transforming raw data into actionable insights that drive strategic decision-making and business growth.

-I excel at developing reports and dashboards that go beyond visuals—turning complex data into clear, compelling stories that empower informed decisions.
-Leveraging automation and advanced analytics, I optimize processes and improve operational efficiency.

-Currently, I’m expanding my expertise in data science and machine learning, enhancing my ability to handle large datasets, uncover hidden patterns, and develop predictive models.
+I am a technology and business enthusiast with a passion for creating impactful solutions.
+As a Mechatronics Engineer, I specialize in Python and Artificial Intelligence, and possess strong expertise in data analysis and the use of industry-leading tools.

+I have experience in sales and customer service, both in English and Spanish, which has allowed me to develop effective communication and persuasion skills.
+In my career, I’m expanding my expertise into both Data Engineering and Data Science, with the ultimate goal of growing into AI Engineering.

+In parallel, I develop AI agents that automate customer support and business operations — helping companies save time, deliver better customer experiences, and operate more efficiently.

+My mission is to bridge the gap between advanced technology and practical business impact, using data, automation, and artificial intelligence to create smarter workflows.

+Always learning, always building, and always aiming to turn ideas into results.

 ## 🛠️ Skills
 - Programming Languages: Python, SQL, Excel VBA